gioleppe/P2P-final/README.md

 $ truffle test
 ```

-The first command will install the required *ethers* and *truffle* packages, the second one will launch the tests on a local blockchain.
+The first two commands will install the required *ethers* and *truffle* packages (truffle gets installed globally), the last one will launch the tests on a local blockchain.

-You can find the contract code and the test code inside respective folders.
+If you don't want to install stuff globally you can use the dockerfile, as suggested below.

 ---